 This website from TG4 is aimed at two groups; under-sixes (Cúla4 na nÓg) and older children (Cúla4).
 Aside from television programmes there are games and creativity sections.
-On Monday 20th April, Cúla4 ar Scoil launched, with a broadcast every weekday morning from 10a.m. - 10.30a.m. from Scoil na bhForbacha in the Connemara Gaeltacht.
-It featured contributions from teachers and facilitators from other communities and Gaeltacht regions, incorporating a range of dialects.
+On Monday 20th April, Cúla4 ar Scoil launched, with a broadcast every Monday - Thursday morning at 10a.m. and again in the afternoon at 4p.m.
+It features contributions from teachers and facilitators from other communities and Gaeltacht regions, incorporating a range of dialects.

 Design and Crafts Council Ireland (DCCI) 'Get Ireland Making'

 Get Ireland Making is a new initiative led by the Design and Crafts Council of Ireland, supported by Creative Ireland and Healthy Ireland.
 It aims to share the skills of DCCI craftspeople and designers, a lot of whom work on CRAFTed with communities across Ireland.
-There will be weekly updates about live workshops and video tutorials, all with an emphasis on making with materials at home or that are easily accessible.
+There were weekly updates about live workshops and video tutorials, all with an emphasis on making with materials at home or that are easily accessible.
+Many of these video tutorials, along with podcasts, are available to watch on the DCCI website.
 The DCCI ambition is to engage the public and the design and craft community in activities designed to support wellbeing and build resilience during this time.
 DCCI also have various lesson plans for teachers, available here.

 European Space Agency Expedition: Home

-ESA Education is launching Expedition: Home, a one-stop website for students and parents to do fun space-based activities and keep learning while at home.
-The website features plenty of activities for three age ranges: 3-6, 6-12 and 12-18 years.
+ESA Education has launched Expedition: Home, a one-stop website for students and parents to do fun space-based activities and keep learning while at home.
+The website features plenty of activities for three age ranges: 3-6 years, 6-12 years and 12-18 years.